MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-10-reference-image.md

 On **MDT01**:

 1. Using the Deployment Workbench, right-click the **MDT Build Lab** deployment share and select **Properties**.
-2. Select the **Rules** tab and replace the existing content with the following information: (edit the settings as needed to match your deployment)
+2. Select the **Rules** tab and replace the existing content with the following information (edit the settings as needed to match your deployment).
+For example, If you do not have a WSUS server in your environment, delete the **WSUSServer** line from the configuration:

     ```
     [Settings]
     Priority=Default